craigfrancis/php-is-literal-rfc/readme.md

     -
     Website with 22 SQL queries: Inconclusive, too variable.

-There is still a small impact without concat because the `concat_function()` in "zend_operators.c" uses `zend_string_extend()` (where the literal flag needs to be removed).
+There is still a small impact without concat support as the `concat_function()` in "zend_operators.c" uses `zend_string_extend()` needs to remove the literal flag.
 And in "zend_vm_def.h", it has a similar version; and supports a quick concat with an empty string, which doesn't create a new variable (x2) and would need its flag removed as well.

-Technically runtime concat isn't needed for most libraries, like an ORM or Query Builder, where their methods nearly always take a small literal string.
-But it does make the adoption of `is_literal()` easier for existing projects that are currently using string concat for their SQL, HTML Snippets, etc.

-Supporting runtime concat would make `is_literal()` easier to understand, as it would be consistent with compiler vs runtime concat (because the compiler can sometimes concat strings, creating a single literal that would have the literal flag set).
+Also, supporting runtime concat would make `is_literal()` easier to understand, as the compiler can sometimes concat strings (making a single literal), making it appear that concat works in some cases but not others.

+### String Splitting

+This behaviour is very different to String Concatenation.

+Taking "trusted" to mean that it came from the developer - Splitting a trusted string with something that is not trusted (e.g. length), creates an untrusted modification.

+Or in other words; trying to determine if the `is_literal` flag should be passed through functions like `substr()` is difficult.
+Having a security feature be difficult to reason about, gives a much higher chance of mistakes.

+Also, we cannot find any use-cases.

 ### Support Functions

-The `literal_concat()` and `literal_implode()` functions.
+Dan Ackroyd has proposed the `literal_concat()` and `literal_implode()` functions, which can be created as userland functions.

-These do not need to be used, but they can help developers identify their mistakes.

-As noted by Dan Ackroyd, rather than waiting to the end, after multiple string concatenations, any mistakes would be picked up much earlier when using these functions.
-For example:
+Developers may want to use these to help identify exactly where mistakes are made, for example:

 ```php
 $sortOrder = 'ASC';